sg893052/sonic-buildimage/release_documents/SONiC-User-Manual.md

 Orchagent components like RouteOrch, NeighOrch, FdbOrch internal cache/datastructures can be debugged using "show debug <component> <cmd>" commands.
 For details please refer [here](Command-Reference.md#debug-framework-commands)

+## 6.8 IGMP Snooping troubleshooting
+All IGMP Snooping related configuration done via CLI is saved in the REDIS database (CONFIG_DB).
+Please follow below troubleshooting steps for debugging IGMP Snooping issues.

+- Check if IGMP Snooping enabled on VLAN using `show ip igmp snooping vlan <vlan-id>` CLI command to display snooping configuration applied on the VLAN.
+- Check if IGMP Snooping enabled on VLAN is created in CONFIG_DB/APPL_DB/ASIC_DB .
+Use `redis-cli` to verify DB entries created.
+- Check multicast entry learnt using  `show ip igmp snooping groups vlan <vlan-id>` CLI command to display all multicast groups learnt on given VLAN.
+- Check if the L2mc orchagent received multicast entry update.
+Use `show debug l2mcorch all` command in the SONiC Click CLI shell.
+- Check if the multicast entries are installed in the switching ASIC.
+Use bcmcmd `ipmc table show`  BCM shell commands.
+- Check if the IPMC group created and member added to the group using `multicast show` BCM shell command.

 # 7 Common Framework Development & Usage